 What is Pan-fried Steamed Bun (Sheng Jian Bao)?

-Pan-fried Steamed bun or 生煎包 (Shēng jiān bāo) is a popular street food from Shanghai but it’s now well-known around the world. ‘生煎包’ translates to Raw (生), Pan-fried (煎) and Bao/bun (包).
+Pan-fried Steamed bun or 生煎包 (Shēng jiān bāo) is popular street food from Shanghai but it’s now well-known around the world. ‘生煎包’ translates to Raw (生), Pan-fried (煎) and Bao/bun (包).
 The name comes from how it is cooked and the method is very similar to potstickers.

 There are two parts to cook the buns; First, pan-fry the buns until golden with the pleated side down on a shallow oiled cooking pan.
 Then, add enough water to steam the buns until they are fully cooked through.